fbpx

 8. My papers

-Besides your identity card, which will be essential, don't forget the administrative documents related to your protection and your health, such as your Vitale card, your mutual insurance card and your insurance (and passport photos) if necessary for the ski pass.
-Also think about your train, plane or bus tickets booked on Altibus.com.
-And finally, make a note of the address and contact details of your accommodation (it's always annoying to arrive at resort but not know where to put your bags).
+As well as your identity card, which will be essential, don't forget the administrative documents relating to your protection and health, i.e. Carte Vitale, mutual insurance card and insurance (and passport photos) if you need them for your ski pass.
+And don't forget your train, plane or bus tickets booked on Altibus.com.
+And last but not least, make a note of the address and contact details of your accommodation (it's always annoying to arrive at a resort and not know where to put your bags).

 9. My high-tech products